jocko/dotfiles/README.md

     loginctl disable-linger 1000

+TODO Read up on user lingering.
+Also, how does it relate to `KillUserProcesses`?

+    loginctl show-user --property=KillUserProcesses

 pggrep/pkill # ps/kill using pattern (in package `procps`)
 apt-file search [/usr/bin/]pgrep # search for package providing file dpkg -L <package> # list files installed from package